foliant-docs/foliantcontrib.elasticsearch/README.md

 `index_name`
 :   Name of the index.
 Your index must have an explicitly specified name, otherwise (by default) API URL will be invalid.

+`index_copy_name`
+:   Name of the index copy when the `copy` action is used; see below.
+If the `index_copy_name` is not set explicitly, and if the `index_name` is specified, the `index_copy_name` value will be formed as the `index_name` value with the `_copy` string appended to the end.

 `index_properties`
 :   Settings and other properties that should be used when creating an index.
 If not specified (by default), the default Elasticsearch settings will be used.
 More details are described below.

 `actions`
-:   List of actions that the preprocessor should to perform.
-Available item values are: `delete`, `create`.
-By default, both of them are used since in most cases it’s needed to remove and then fully rebuild the index.
+:   Sequence of actions that the preprocessor should to perform.
+Available item values are: `delete`, `create`, `copy`.
+By default, the actions `delete` and `create` are performed since in most cases it’s needed to remove and then fully rebuild the index.
+The `copy` action is used to duplicate an index, i.e to create a copy of the index `index_name` with the name `index_copy_name`.
+This action may be useful when a common search index is created for multiple Foliant projects, and the index may remain incomplete during for a long time during their building.
+The `copy` action is not atomic.
+To perform it, the preprocessor:

+    * marks the source index `index_name` as read-only;
+    * deletes the target index `index_copy_name` if it exists;
+    * clones the source index `index_name` and thereby creates the target index `index_copy_name`;
+    * unmarks the source index `index_name` as read-only;
+    * also unmarks the target index `index_copy_name` as read-only, since the target index inherits the settings of the source one.

 `use_chapters`
 :   If set to `true` (by default), the preprocessor applies only to the files that are mentioned in the `chapters` section of the project config.
 Otherwise, the preprocessor applies to all of the files of the project.